February 5, 2018

 - If you’re making an international announcement, the service will translate your release.

-- News releases published through a distribution platform appear on multiple websites, and Google sometimes penalizes companies for having the exact same content on more than two websites.
+- News releases published through a distribution platform appear on multiple websites, and Google might penalize domains for having the exact same content on more than one website.

-- Due to Google’s ever-changing algorithms, there’s little to no SEO value in using a news wire service.
+- Due to Google’s ever-changing algorithms, there might be little to no SEO value in using a newswire service.

 Instead of using a distribution service, publish a news release to your company’s website in the news section, then repurpose the news release by sharing it socially and raising awareness.

-News wires are great for larger companies, like Apple and Disney, who are making big announcements and who have dedicated beat writers focused on those specific brands.
+Commerical newswires are great for billion-dollar brands, like Apple, Disney, and Tesla, who are making big announcements and who have dedicated beat writers focused on covering those specific brands.
 Distribution services are OK – better if you hire a PR firm to invest its time and your money in building authentic media relationships.
 If you’re still interested in using a distribution service, contact Axia today.